-For the first quarter of 2020, the Corporation's total eligible average weighted HQLAs were \$46.4 billion.
-Level 1 liquid assets, considered the most liquid under the LCR Final Rule, accounted for approximately 84% of the total eligible average weighted HQLAs, or \$39.2 billion.
+For the first quarter of 2023, the Corporation's total eligible average weighted HQLAs were \$60.9 billion.
+Total eligible average weighted Level 1 liquid assets, considered the most liquid under the LCR Final Rule, accounted for approximately 93% of the total eligible average weighted HQLAs, or \$56.5 billion.
 The Level 1 liquid assets, which are not limited and do not draw a haircut under the LCR Final Rule, include central bank reserves, U.S. Treasury securities, and securities issued or guaranteed by sovereigns.
-Level 2A liquid assets, which receive a 15% haircut per the LCR Final Rule, accounted for approximately 16% of the total eligible average weighted HQLAs, or \$7.2 billion.
+Total eligible average weighted Level 2A liquid assets, which receive a 15% haircut per the LCR Final Rule, accounted for approximately 7% of the total eligible average weighted HQLAs, or \$4.4 billion.
+Total eligible average weighted Level 2B liquid assets, which receive a 50% haircut per the LCR Final Rule, were \$0 for the first quarter of 2023.